SchoolOfCode/w8_team-project-quizleap/README.md

 ## API used

-We have used [Open Trivia API](https://opentdb.com/api_config.php) as it was the only one that gave us the option to change categories/ dificluty levels and number of questions based onthe user input.
-It was also the API with the widests category selection.
+We have used [Open Trivia API](https://opentdb.com/api_config.php) as it was the only one that gave us the option to change categories and difficulty levels and number of questions based on the user input.
+It was also the API with the widest category selection.

 We have used **GET** requests to grab our data from the API.
 We practice our favourite async await function to enter the request-response cycle dance.
-The REST API gave us the response formatted as JSON (JavaScript Object Notation.).
+The REST API gave us the response formatted as JSON (JavaScript Object Notation).
 The data comes in pairs of keys and values that are colon-separated.
 We have used object dot notation to grab the data from the API and display that to the user.

 Because this will be used for entertainment for our additional APIs we have used [Giphy generator](https://giphy.com/explore/generator) and [this](https://official-joke-api.appspot.com/random_joke) random joke generator that will definitely put a smile on everyone's face.